Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 And the moment I exported the final PDF, I knew it had a shelf life of about eight weeks.

 That's the structural problem with static compliance documents.
 They go stale on a faster timeline than anyone wants to admit.
 The good ones get printed, distributed, and quietly become wrong six months later.
 The bad ones never get updated at all.
+Yet they both stay in circulation.

 So I stopped writing one.
 Kind of.

-Then I made it stop being a PDF
+I made it stop being a PDF

 Here's what happened next, and it's the actual point of this post.